uttam2010/WebCrawler/README.md

 # WebCrawler
-This project read content form website and print html with under websites title.
+This project read content from websites and print html with under websites title.
+This is best for all most popular news website. collecting news on a page from differnt websites